ea1het/server-configs/openvpn/README.md

 # Configuration bits

 ### Certificate generation
 For this task, use easy-rsa.
+Package gets nornally installed in path /usr/share/easy-rsa.
+Move then onto /etc/opevpn and do a symlink:

+- ln -ns /usr/share/easy-rsa .

-Once installed the package in the Linux/UNIX flavour of your choice (sorry, I don't support Windoze), continue with the following commands:
+Once installed the package in the Linux/UNIX flavour of your choice (sorry, I don't support Windoze), continue with the following commands from inside the already linked easy-rsa path inside /etc/openvpn (normally /etc/openvpn/easy-rsa):

 - sudo ./easyrsa init-pki
 - sudo ./easyrsa build-ca